GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 One or more servers can use the same QUIC multicast channel to send the same data to many clients, as a supplement to the individual QUIC connections between those servers and clients.
 (Note that QUIC connections are defined in {{Section 5 of RFC9000}} and are not changed in this document; each connection is a shared state between a client and a server.)

+The lifetime of a multicast channel is independent of the lifetime of any stream or application object carried on it and of the period for which any particular client remains joined.
+A channel can carry multiple streams or application objects and can remain active as clients join and leave.

 Each QUIC multicast channel has exactly one associated (S,G) that is used for the delivery of the multicast packets on the IP layer.
 Channels only support source-specific multicast (SSM) and do not support any-source multicast (ASM) semantics.

 Channels carry only 1-RTT packets.